nullren/grabbing/README.md

 this script relies on the presence of `scrot` to take a screen shot. simply just call the script `grab` -- it behaves the same as `scrot -s`.

-inside `grab`, you can specify whether to use imgur or a remote webserver accessible by ssh to store your screenshots. it takes the image created and uploads it with the specified script and puts the resulting url into your clipboard.
+inside the config file, you can specify whether to use imgur or a remote webserver accessible by ssh to store your screenshots. it takes the image created and uploads it with the specified script and puts the resulting url into your clipboard.